Laura A. Schifter

 Degree: Ed.D., Harvard University, (2014); Ed.M., Harvard University, (2007)

-Laura Schifter is a research consultant working with states and advocacy organizations to analyze data on the identification, placement, and performance of students with disabilities.
-She completed her doctoral studies in the Education Policy, Leadership, and Instructional Practice Program at Harvard Graduate School of Education where she studied issues in special education.
-Specifically, her research focused on patterns and policies related to high school graduation of students with disabilities.
-Schifter previously worked as a senior education and disability advisor for Rep. George Miller (D-CA) on the Committee on Education and the Workforce, interned with the White House Domestic Policy Council, and served as an education fellow for Senator Chris Dodd (D-CT) on the Senate Health, Education, Labor, and Pensions Committee.
-Schifter also taught elementary school in San Francisco.
-Schifter earned an Ed.M. in Mind, Brain, and Education from the Harvard Graduate School of Education and a B.A. in American Studies from Amherst College.
+Laura Schifter is a lecturer on education with the Harvard Graduate School of Education where she teaches courses on federal policy and special education.
+She is also a senior fellow with the Aspen Institute leading the K-12 Climate Action initiative and a fellow with the Century Foundation.
+Previously, she worked as a policy and research consultant with clients including Education 2020, the Massachusetts Department of Education, and the U.S. Department of Justice.
+She also served as a senior education and disability advisor for Rep. George Miller (D-CA) on the Committee on Education and Labor and an education fellow for Senator Chris Dodd (D-CT) on the Senate Health, Education, Labor, and Pensions Committee.
+After graduating from college, she taught elementary school in San Francisco.
+Schifter earned an Ed.D. in education policy, leadership, and instructional practice and an Ed.M. in mind, brain, and education from the Harvard Graduate School of Education and a B.A. in American studies from Amherst College.

 Click here to see a full list of Laura Schifter's courses.